hoonahn/TIL/Git/git-account.md

 After this you should set the passphrase(a.k.a password).\
 Then you can find id_rsa_personal file and id_rsa_personal.pub file.

-2. Add ssh key to your Github
+2. Add ssh key to your Github/GitLab

 Go to personal GitHub -> Settings -> SSH and GPG keys -> New SSH key.